 Individuals are unlikely to make much money by selling their own data, yet the same data in the aggregate can be worth a lot.
-Gregory Barber, from Wired, who recently tried to put his facebook data on the market, managed to make a grand total of 0.3 cents.
+Gregory Barber from Wired recently tried to put his facebook data on the market and managed to make a grand total of 0.3 cents.

 The economics here are a bit like the economics of voting.
 If it were legal, and you tried to sell your vote and your vote alone, you might not get much more than 0.3 cents.
 That vote is unlikely to prove decisive.
 Yet average and marginal value do not coincide.
 If someone could buy a whole block of votes, which in turn could swing an election, the price could be much higher.

 Spotify, like Netflix, wants you to stream.
 That’s the point of a streaming service.
 To achieve that both platforms do two things: they make sure that the system nudges us into endless streaming (e.g. by auto-playing episodes) and they produce content which streams well.

 The Baffler argues that there is now a new type of music, part of a new kind of genre (they call it streambait pop), which basically satisfies the demands of this kind of consumption and produces songs which flow, songs that work well in the background, lyrics which you can always be listening to without really noticing them.

 The Spotify sound has a few different variations, but essentially it’s a formula.
 “It has this soft, emo-y, cutesy thing to it,” Matt says.
 “These days it’s often really minimal and based around just a few simple elements in verses.
 Often a snap in the verses.
 And then the choruses sometimes employ vocal samples.
 It’s usually kind of emo in lyrical nature.”
 Then there’s also a more electronic, DJ-oriented variation, which is “based around a drop . . .
 It’s usually a chilled-out verse with a kind of coo-y vocal.
 And then it builds up and there’s a drop built around a melody that’s played with a vocal sample.”